Agenda

 Formal Introduction of the Bill

-• Turn the bill from vision to law within 2025.
+Turn the bill from vision to law in 2025.